HP1324/simple_todo/README.md

 ## This app is useful for managing your small tasks

-#### This is just starting of this app and it has to be highly optimized
+#### This is just starting of this app and it requires a lot of optimizations

 ### Features available
 - Add tasks